Find out what this means for your business

 Download the information pack.

-As one of Yorkshire's biggest landowners, we take care of 70,000 acres of stunning countryside and invite you to come and explore it.
+We take care of all of our stunning countryside and invite you to come and explore it.

 Whether you fancy a gentle stroll around a reservoir, a bike ride with the family, a bit of pony trekking or an afternoon's fishing or sailing, there's plenty to choose from.

-Take a look at our what walks and activities we offer at our reservoirs.
+Take a look at the walks and activities we offer at our reservoirs by clicking the following link:

 We have powers and duties, allowed by the Water Industry Act 1991.